scaled/scaled/README.md

 - Make the `spam` script executable: `chmod u+x ~/bin/spam`

+*Note*: if you're using OpenJDK on Linux, you need to be sure that you've also installed the OpenJFX package as Scaled uses JavaFX for its UI.

 ### Windows

 - Download [scaled-pacman.jar] and put it into some directory that's in your shell search path.